Tips for Coping with Depression and Insomnia

 I also find it helpful to use black-out curtains.
 This keeps the room as dark as possible, which helps me sleep.
 I also do not have anything with lights on in my bedroom.
 If I need to check the time, I can quickly look at my phone and then place it back face down.

 When I cannot fall asleep, I get up and go to my recliner in the living room.
 During this time, I tend to cuddle with my dogs and read a book.
 When I start to feel tired, I go back to my bed to try again.
-There are times when petting my dogs is enough to relax me to fall asleep, and other times when sleep simply does not find me.
+There are times when petting my dogs is enough to relax me to fall asleep, and other times when quality sleep simply does not find me.
+Managing this frustration is just another part of coping with depression and insomnia.